enisaeu/CNW/eukev/README.md

 | notes                   | optional | Additional notes related to the vulnerability |

 The EU KEV list is ordered by `dateReported` and new entries are added at the top of the list.
 By default, the list is appended only.
+'dateReported' and 'patchedSince' are dependent on the time zone of the reporting entity.
+When provided by a CNW member / via ENISA both are UTC based.

 ## EU KEV Publication
 ### Public repository